Tilhr-Technology/Tilhr-Technology/Apps/README.md

 # Tilhr-Technology
-All content coded &amp; used on www.tilhr.tech and all other programming content for Tilhr Technology®
+All open source Apps created by www.tilhr.tech